craigcabrey/ratemycoop/README.md

 # ratemycoop.io

-rate my co-op is a new service built to allow students to look up information about companies.
+Rate My Co-op is a new service built to allow students to look up information about companies.
 Search for (and add more) companies, read reviews, and add your own experiences from which others can benefit.

 ## Status